louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 ### Divalproex sodium (Depakote) [^f767f7a2].
 FDA (2025).
 Medium credibility.

 Warnings and precautions regarding the use of divalproex sodium ER PO (also known as Depakote ER):
-- Decreased platelet count: use caution in all patients.
+- **Decreased platelet count**: use caution in all patients.
 Take CBCs and coagulation test before initiating therapy and at periodic intervals.
-- DRESS syndrome: use caution in all patients.
+- **DRESS syndrome**: use caution in all patients.
 Divalproex may cause Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity Reactions.
-- Encephalopathy, hyperammonemia, hypothermia: use caution in patients with concomitant administration of topiramate.
+- **Encephalopathy, hyperammonemia, hypothermia**: use caution in patients with concomitant administration of topiramate.
-- Seizure: use caution in concurrent use of carbepenems, as it may decrease concentrations serum valproate, which could lead to decreased control of seizures.
+- **Seizure**: use caution in concurrent use of carbepenems, as it may decrease concentrations serum valproate, which could lead to decreased control of seizures.
-- Somnolence: use caution in the elderly.
+- **Somnolence**: use caution in the elderly.
-- Suicidal ideation: use caution in all patients, suicidal ideation may persist throughout treatment course.
+- **Suicidal ideation**: use caution in all patients, suicidal ideation may persist throughout treatment course.
-- Teratogenesis: maintain a high level of suspicion of increased birth defects, malformations and fetal harm, including decreased IQ following in utero exposure.
+- **Teratogenesis**: maintain a high level of suspicion of increased birth defects, malformations and fetal harm, including decreased IQ following in utero exposure.

 ---

 ### Divalproex sodium (Depakote) [^8c138b55].
 FDA (2025).
 Medium credibility.

-Regarding the use of divalproex sodium DR PO (also known as Depakote) in patients with eGFR 0-90 mL/min/1.73 m²:
+Regarding the use of divalproex sodium DR PO (also known as Depakote) in patients with eGFR 0–90 mL/min/1.73 m²:
 - Use acceptable.
 - No dose adjustment required.